Hofls/useful-info/useful-info/ideas-strategies-concepts/software-dev-concepts.md

     * Bad - two classes Employee (data), EmployeeUtils (behaviour)
     * Good - one class Employee (data + behaviour)
 * Design for simple/frequent cases with simple API, make complex/rare cases possible with more complex API
-* Bad API creators think in terms of implementation or domain of API, rather than in terms of use of API
+* Bad API creators think in terms of implementation or domain of API.
+Good API creators think in terms of use of API (from perspective of user)